How-To GuideMarch 1, 202617 min read

 • Experience match: Have you completed 3+ similar projects successfully?
 If not, your risk and learning curve increase significantly.

 • Capacity available: Can your team take on this project without overextending?
-Check your project schedule for conflicts.
+Run the numbers in your estimating workflow to confirm crew hours and timing fit.

 • Location fits: Is the project within your geographic service area?
 Travel time eats margins.